scylladb/scylla-monitoring/docs/source/install/start_all.rst

 Alert Manager
 -------------

-alertmanager handles the alerts and takes the following parameters:
+The Alertmanager handles the alerts and takes the following parameters:

 **-m alertmanager-port** Override the default Alertmanager port, this is done using port mapping, note that port mapping does not work when using the host network.